-Ms. Garrett's proximity, which was explained briefly and specifically, in plain language in her Request, and her concerns related to possible adverse effects on human health, surface and groundwater quality and flora and fauna from the proposed facility and its discharge, are issues related to the interests of the requestor, demonstrating a reasonable relationship exists between the interests claimed and the activity regulated, which increases the likelihood Ms. Garrett will be personally affected in a way not common to the general public.
+Ms. Ragusa's proximity, which was explained briefly and specifically, in plain language in her Request, and the relevant issues to a decision on the application that she raised, negative odors and impacts to human health, animal life, and wildlife from the proposed discharge and facility, are issues related to the interests of the requester, demonstrating a reasonable relationship exists between the interests claimed and the activity regulated, which also increases the likelihood that Mr. Richards may be affected in a way not common to the public.

-The ED recommends that the Commission find that Dana Garrett is an Affected Person under 30 TAC § 55.203.
+The ED recommends that the Commission find that Jean Ragusa is an Affected Persons under 30 TAC § 55.203.